ced211/ced211.github.io/index.md

         repository</a>.</p>
 <h3 id="igan">IGAN</h3>
 <p>Here are some samples output by IGAN for T=0.064.
 To reconstruct the audio from the magnitude spectrums, the
-    Griffin-Lim algorithm was used.
+    Griffin-Lim algorithm is used.
 As shown in the various examples, the reconstructed spectrums are rather good, even if they are blurred.
-On the other hand, the audio waveforms look similar to the ground truth even if they are not close
+Besides, the audio waveforms look similar to the ground truth even if they are not close
     from them.
 This is explained because the Griffin-Lim does not output the exact waveform, even if it is fed with the real magnitude.
 Moreover, it works from an approximation of the real magnitude spectrum.
 To obtain this